hpc-unibe-ch/.github/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: enhancement
+name: Enhancement
-about: Suggest new functionality for this project
+about: Suggest a new functionality for this project or suggest to make something better.
 title: ''
 labels: 'Type: enhancement'
 assignees: ''